-Appeals can be submitted as expedited (also called a "Fast Appeal") or standard.
-If the provider indicates that applying the standard timeframe could seriously jeopardize the life or health of the enrollee or the enrollee's ability to regain maximum function (the physician does not have to use these exact words), the plan will process the appeal as expedited.
+Pre-service appeals can be submitted as expedited (also called a "fast appeal") or standard.
+If the provider indicates that applying the standard timeframe could seriously jeopardize the life or health of the member or the member's ability to regain maximum function (the physician does not have to use these exact words), the plan will process the appeal as expedited.

-CCA may extend these timeframes up to 14 calendar days if the member requests the extension or if CCA justifies the need for additional information and how the extension will benefit the member.
+In some cases, CCA may extend these timeframes up to 14 calendar days if the member requests the extension or if CCA justifies the need for additional information and how the extension will benefit the member.

-Appeals are decided by a medical director who has not been involved in the initial level of review and does not report to the individual who made the initial determination.
+Appeals decided by a medical director during the utilization review will be reviewed on appeal by another medical director who has not been involved in the initial level of review and does not report to the individual who made the initial determination.
 Appeals will be reviewed by a physician with the same or similar specialty as the appealing provider.
 Providers and members may submit supporting evidence for the appeal at any time during the appeal timeframe.
 Upon decision, the member and provider are notified in writing.
 For expedited appeals, the member and provider will also receive verbal notification of the decision.

-If an appeal is approved, authorization will be entered within the appeal timeframe.
+If an appeal is approved, authorization will be entered within the appeal time frame.
 If an appeal is denied, there are additional levels of review available.
 CCA requires that members and their appeal representative exhaust the CCA Internal Appeals process before filing a Level 2 (external) appeal.